 A CBRN emergency is any incident involving chemical, biological, radiological, or nuclear materials that poses a threat to public safety.
 These incidents can occur anywhere and at any time, and often require a coordinated response from multiple agencies.
 It is possible for CBRNE incidents to be the result of both natural and man-made causes.

-CBRN response capabilities have been established enable federal, state, local, tribal and territorial emergency responders and planners to quickly and efficiently reduce the loss of life, safeguard the environment and sustain the economy in the event that a CBRN event occurs
+CBRN response capabilities have been established to enable federal, state, local, tribal, and territorial emergency responders and planners to quickly and efficiently reduce the loss of life, safeguard the environment and sustain the economy in the event that a CBRN event occurs.

 Biological, radiological, nuclear, and high-yield explosives (CBRNE) is an abbreviation for this group of weapons.
 These weapons are capable of causing both mass fatalities and widespread social upheaval.